Dog Wellbeing

 Allergies are not rare and can affect all dog breeds.
 Find out more about the most common allergies, the symptoms and treatment options in this blog post.

-What are allergies?
+What are allergies in dogs?

 They occur when a dog's immune system has a hyper reaction to an external substance such as pollen, flea saliva, bee stings or some foods that wouldn't trigger any reaction in most dogs.